Scandi Royals Mark American-Scandinavia Foundation Centennial

 The two Presidents and the Kings and Queens of Norway and Sweden have returned now to their respective home countries, while the Danish Crown Princely Couple continue their visit to New York until the 25th.Filed under Danish Royals, Norwegian Royals, Swedish Royals

-Tagged 9/11, Anniversary, Carl XVI Gustaf, Crown Prince Frederik, Crown Princess Mary, Finland, Harald V, Iceland, Memorial, Official Visit, President Halonen, Princess Madeleine, Queen Silvia, Queen Sonja, United States of America.
+Tagged 9/11, Anniversary, Carl XVI Gustaf of Sweden, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Finland, Harald V of Norway, Iceland, Memorial, Official Visit, President Halonen of Finland, Princess Madeleine of Sweden, Queen Silvia of Sweden, Queen Sonja of Norway, United States of America.